morfredus/ESP32-Diagnostic/docs/FEATURE_MATRIX.md

-# ESP32 Diagnostic Suite – Feature Matrix (v3.12.0)
+# ESP32 Diagnostic Suite – Feature Matrix (v3.15.0)

-This matrix summarises the diagnostic coverage for the most common Espressif boards supported by version 3.9.0.
+This matrix summarises the diagnostic coverage for the ESP32 boards supported by version 3.15.0 with three distinct build environments.
 Use it to plan validation campaigns and to verify whether optional peripherals require additional wiring.

-> **Important:** Version 3.12.0 (PlatformIO) **does not support Bluetooth/BLE** functionality.
+> **Important:** Version 3.15.0 (PlatformIO) **does not support Bluetooth/BLE** functionality.
 For BLE diagnostics, use the archived [ESP32-Diagnostic-Arduino-IDE](https://github.com/morfredus/ESP32-Diagnostic-Arduino-IDE) Arduino IDE version.

+**New in v3.15.0:** Multi-environment build system with hardware-specific pin mappings.
+Select your target board in `platformio.ini` to automatically configure pins and peripherals.

 ## Legend
 - ✅ – Supported out of the box by the firmware.